-Panels must meet the conditions below to be eligible for an OIA:
+Practices must meet the conditions below to be eligible for an OIA:

-- 1. The Panel must have joined the Program on or before July 1st of the Performance Year.
-If the Panel joins after this date, it will not be eligible for an OIA until the following Performance Year. - 2.
-The Panel must have a cost savings to budget in their Patient Care Account (i.e., Credits must exceed Debits). - 3.
-The Panel must achieve 70 out of 100 points on the Engagement Scorecard and 65% of the points on the Clinical Quality Scorecard. - 4.
-Each PCP must complete a clinical status review each month of all Members in their Core Target Population and document all results as an Assessment Outcome. - 5.
-The Panel must be viable by having at least 15,000 Member Months for the Performance Year.
+1. The practice must be in a PCMH Panel that joined the Program on or before July 1st of the Performance Year.
+If the Panel joins after this date, it will not be eligible for an OIA until the following Performance Year.

+- 2. The practice must be in a PCMH Panel that meets viability requirements by having at least 15,000 Member Months for the Performance Year. - 3.
+The practice must be in a PCMH Panel that has a cost savings to budget in their Patient Care Account (i.e., Credits must exceed Debits). - 4.
+The practice must be in a PCMH Panel that achieved a minimum of 65% of the quality points available (50th percentile compared to national benchmarks) on the Clinical Quality Scorecard. - 5.
+The practice must meet all four engagement requirements.

-OIAs are effective August 1 of the year following the Performance Year (e.g., August 1, 2022 for Performance Year #11 - 2021) and remain in place for a full year until July 31 of the following year (e.g., July 31, 2023).
-In order to be paid an OIA, the practice must participate in the Pediatric PCMH Program throughout the incentive pay out period (August 1^{st} - July 31^{st}) following each Performance Year.
+OIAs are effective August 1 of the year following the Performance Year (e.g., August 1, 2024 for Performance Year #13 - 2023) and remain in place for a full year until July 31 of the following year (e.g., July 31, 2025.).
+In order to be paid an OIA, the practice must participate in the PCMH Program throughout the incentive pay out period (August 1st - July 31st) following each Performance Year.

-All OIAs earned by each Panel are added on top of Base Fees and Participation Incentives.
+All OIAs earned by each practice are added on top of Base Fees and Participation Incentives.